RohitPaul12345/linux/Documentation/cdrom/cdrom-standard.rst

 maintainers and user program developers) to adopt the new CD-ROM driver scheme and option flag interpretation.

-Description of routines in `cdrom.c`
+DESCRIPTION OF ROUTINES IN `cdrom.c`
 ====================================

 Only a few routines in `cdrom.c` are exported to the drivers.
 In this